 Hard Money Loans

 These loans are from non-bank lenders and are popular for small business owners who want to purchase or renovate real estate but can’t qualify for bank or SBA loans.

 Interest Rates: 5% to 30%

 Difficulty Qualifying: Hard money lenders have lower qualification requirements and work faster than banks.
 The timeline for receiving your funds is usually 1 to 2 weeks, versus several months with a bank.

 For information on why a commercial real estate loan can be good for you personally, review this article: Build Net Worth with a Commercial Real Estate Purchase.
 For additional information, visit this blog post on the SmartBiz Small Business Blog: Purchasing Commercial Real Estate with a Loan.

 Interested in a low cost commercial real estate purchase or refinance?
 The SBA commercial real estate loans offered by SmartBiz Loans preferred SBA lending banks, feature low rates and long terms.
-A rent replacement option is available with a minimal down payment, and no balloon payments.
 Learn more and prequalify on the SmartBiz Loans website.